-Many organisations rely on third-party vendors for various services, which can introduce additional cyber risks.
-A 2021 study by the Ponemon Institute found that 59% of organisations experienced a data breach caused by a third party.
+Many organizations rely on third-party vendors for various services, which can introduce additional cyber risks.
+A 2021 study by the Ponemon Institute found that 59% of organizations experienced a data breach caused by a third party.
 Threat intelligence can help you assess the cyber risk posed by your supply chain vendors and partners, allowing you to make informed decisions about which third parties to work with and implement appropriate risk mitigation measures.

 6. Regulatory compliance

 As a CRO, ensuring compliance with relevant cybersecurity regulations and standards is a top priority.
-Cyber threat intelligence can help you identify potential gaps in your organisation's compliance posture, enabling you to address them proactively and avoid costly fines and penalties.
+Cyber threat intelligence can help you identify potential gaps in your organization's compliance posture, enabling you to address them proactively and avoid costly fines and penalties.
 In 2021, the average cost of non-compliance was $5.47 million, according to a Ponemon Institute study.

 7. Competitive advantage

 Maintaining a strong cybersecurity posture in a highly competitive business environment can be a crucial differentiator.
-A 2019 Information Systems Audit and Control Association (ISACA) study found that 69% of organisations experienced a competitive advantage from their cybersecurity investments.
-By leveraging CTI, you can ensure that your organisation stays ahead of cyber threats and demonstrates its commitment to protecting customer data and maintaining trust, giving you a competitive edge in the marketplace.
+A 2019 Information Systems Audit and Control Association (ISACA) study found that 69% of organizations experienced a competitive advantage from their cybersecurity investments.
+By leveraging CTI, you can ensure that your organization stays ahead of cyber threats and demonstrates its commitment to protecting customer data and maintaining trust, giving you a competitive edge in the marketplace.

 8. Board-level communication

 As a CRO, communicating the importance of cybersecurity investments to the board of directors is vital.
 A 2020 National Association of Corporate Directors (NACD) study found that 73% of board directors wanted more information on cyber risks and threat intelligence.
-Cyber threat intelligence can provide you with concrete data and actionable insights to help you articulate the risks facing your organisation and the potential benefits of investing in cybersecurity measures.
+Cyber threat intelligence can provide you with concrete data and actionable insights to help you articulate the risks facing your organization and the potential benefits of investing in cybersecurity measures.

 9. Reduction in False Positives